NFL Draft Rumors: Deshaun Watson On The Chicago Bears’ Draft Radar

 — Football Posts (@FballPosts) January 11, 2017

-He does not have the ideal size that NFL teams look for a in a franchise QB, but listed at 6-2, Deshaun Watson is taller than Drew Brees.
+He does not have the ideal size that NFL teams look for in a franchise QB, but listed at 6-2, Deshaun Watson is taller than Drew Brees.
 Brees is headed to the NFL Hall of Fame once he retires.
 Aaron Rodgers and Tom Brady are also close to Watson in size.
 Therefore size should not be a deterrent.

 What should be an issue for the Chicago Bears to ponder is determining if Watson will be gone by the time they take their second pick in the NFL Draft.
 The Bears deciding to pass on him could prove to be costly as another team could take him.
 Watson can conceivably go as early as No. 5 to the New York Jets if the Bears pass.
 The Bears will have a tough decision to make.